 B. Referral for VDU Services

-VDU provides services in response to service records created by the VR Counselor or Rehabilitation Assistant (RA) and delegated to the VDU diagnostician who covers the customer’s region.
+VDU provides services in response to service records created by the VR Counselor or Rehabilitation Assistant (RA) and delegated to the VDU diagnostician who covers the customer’sVR Workforce Area.
 The VR Counselor can request that VDU provide a psychological evaluation or a vocational assessment separately or they may request both assessments to be provided at the same time.
 When the evaluation is scheduled to take place at the VR Counselor’s office, arrangements must be made to secure a private meeting space for the VDU Diagnostician to provide services to the customer uninterrupted for several hours at a time.

 To refer a customer to VDU, the VR Counselor must:

-Contact the VDU Diagnostician assigned to the VR Counselor’s region to discuss the customer's needs;
+Contact the VDU Diagnostician assigned to the VR Counselor’s VR Workforce Area to discuss the customer's needs;

 Create a service record in RehabWorks (RHW);